Mihai Antonescu: Early career

-Born in Nucet, Dâmbovița County, went to school in Pitești, and then at the Saint Sava National College in Bucharest.
+Born in Nucet, Dâmbovița County, he went to school in Pitești, and then at the Saint Sava National College in Bucharest.
 From 1922 to 1926 he attended the Faculty of Law of the University of Bucharest.
 Antonescu made his living as an attorney before becoming the Minister of Foreign Affairs to Prime Minister Ion Antonescu (to whom he was not closely related) in 1940.
-Antonescu was initially not an extremist or supporter of the Iron Guard, whose leaders held prominent positions in Ion Antonescu's government in 1940-1941 (see National Legionary State); in the 1930s, he was a member of the National Liberal Party-Brătianu.
+Antonescu was initially not an extremist or supporter of the Iron Guard, whose leaders held prominent positions in Ion Antonescu's government in 1940–1941 (see National Legionary State); in the 1930s, he was a member of the National Liberal Party-Brătianu.

 As a minister, he drifted to the far right, and established contacts with the German Nazi Party.
 Antonescu subsequently became one of Ion Antonescu's most trusted advisors, especially when the Iron Guard's leader, Horia Sima (who was also deputy prime minister), became increasingly uncooperative.
 He was effective in censoring governmental critics and enforcing blatant Anti-Semitism in the media.

-When the Iron Guard was suppressed and removed from power in January 1941 (see Legionnaires' Rebellion and Bucharest Pogrom), Mihai Antonescu was promoted to Deputy Prime Minister and Minister of Foreign Affairs, making him the second most powerful man in the country (see Romania during World War II).
+When the Iron Guard was suppressed and removed from power in January 1941 as a result of the Legionnaires' Rebellion and Bucharest Pogrom, Mihai Antonescu was promoted to Deputy Prime Minister and Minister of Foreign Affairs, making him the second most powerful man in the country (see Romania during World War II).

 Prominence

 Throughout 1941, especially after the Invasion of the Soviet Union, Ion Antonescu primarily focused on Romania's military affairs, leaving Mihai Antonescu in almost full control of the country's domestic matters.
 Although initially uncomfortable with Romania's close alliance with Germany, Antonescu strengthened the nation's ties with Adolf Hitler's regime after a string of early Axis victories against the Soviets.
 Antonescu primarily attempted to gain Germany's favor by persecuting Romania's Jews.
-Essentially running the interior ministry, he drafted a series of laws that resulted in thousands of Romania's Jews being forced out of their jobs and positions, while at the same time they were denied access to countless other careers.
+Essentially running the interior ministry, he drafted a series of laws that resulted in thousands of Romania's Jews being forced out of their jobs and positions, while at the same time being denied access to countless other careers.
 More such laws resulted in the country's Jews having their property seized.

 Throughout 1941, Antonescu would approve the pogrom against the Jews of Iași, stop the emigration of Jews from Romania, and remove the Romanian government's protection of Romanian Jews outside the country, thus leaving them in German-occupied areas at the mercy of the Nazis.
 He also approved the slaughter of Jews in Bessarabia and Bukovina, and the deportation of the survivors to concentration camps in Transnistria.
+In November 1941, he was awarded the Order of the Star of Romania, Grand Cross class.